rien/reStream/README.md

 5. Generate a new ssh-key using `ssh-keygen`.
 6. Send the public key to the reMarkable (connect trough USB cable) using `ssh-copy-id -i ~/.ssh/id_rsa root@10.11.99.1`
 7. Try out `ssh root@10.11.99.1`, it should **not** prompt for a password.

+#### Using Docker

+1. [Install Docker](https://docs.docker.com/get-docker/) if you haven't already.
+2. Make sure your host system can connect to your reMarkable via `ssh`.
+Therefore follow the above installation instructions for the SSH setup depending on your operating system.
+3. Non-Unix users need to install an X server compatibility layer.
+    - Windows WSL2 users install [VcXsrv](https://sourceforge.net/projects/vcxsrv/) and check all extra settings including "disable access control".
+    - macOS users install [XQuartz](https://www.xquartz.org/), open its preferences and check "Allow connections from network clients" in the security tab.

 ### reStream installation